 There will be no makeup or adjustments to clicker scores or online homework for days you miss class or deadlines, except in the case of an unexpected, severe and extended illness (> 7 days).
+There will be no makeup or adjustments to clicker scores or online homework for any technological problem that is not system wide.
 Each of the assignments (e.g. clickers & homework) has a few low scores dropped at the end of the semester to address occasional student absences (for any reason, including illness).
 Students do not need to provide documentation in order to receive these dropped scores.
 In the case of an extended (>7 day) illness, including absences due to COVID-19, students must notify the instructor before or during the absence and must be able to supply relevant documentation as requested by the instructor.
 When these extended absences have been verified, instructors will suggest possible accommodations for these cases.